Symonds Yat

 Landowners cannot normally restrict CRoW access on the basis of hazards arising from natural features in the landscape.

-The geotechnical report will likely point out that these rocks as a natural feature of the landscape are prone to continual erosion, which by nature cannot be predicted with total certainty, whilst highlighting which areas appear most and least prone to further erosion.
+Thanks to a Freedom of Information request submitted by a climber the BMC have been able to see the report on which the current closures are predicated.
+As was expected this report makes the obvious point that these rocks as a natural feature of the landscape are prone to continual erosion, which by nature cannot be predicted with total certainty, whilst highlighting which areas appear most and least prone to further erosion.
+It then goes on to state that these non specific risk are unacceptable ones for climbers to take anywhere on the crag, even at the lowest risk areas and on this basis the whole crag should be restricted until this can be remedied.
 These are facts that are known to rock climbers and are worked with to a greater or lesser extent on all crags.
-Therefore the commission and use of a publicly unavailable geotechnical survey as justification for an open ended blanket ban by a major landowner represents a serious precedent for crag access generally.
+Therefore the commission and use of a publicly unavailable geotechnical risk assessment as justification for an open ended blanket ban by a major landowner represents a serious precedent for crag access generally.

-Efforts will continue in the hope that at least partial crag opening can be achieved through addressing specific concerns where these can be justified.
+Efforts are ongoing to challenge this decision and gain at least partial crag opening through addressing specific concerns where these can be justified.

 The BMC does not consider the current restriction justified or proportionate.